 Hello, all!
-In my crusade to write about things guitarists can benefit from (things that have very little to do with actually playing guitar), I'd like to discuss something that comes up a lot when we are in our practice rooms: dexterity—dominance or cross-dominance.
+In my crusade to write about things guitarists can benefit from (things that have very little to do with actually playing guitar), I'd like to discuss something I learned when I used to study drum set with my first teacher, Dan Eason, as we explored limb independence, and how it relates to what he described as "Tenets of Hemisphericity.
+Right brain = left hand — Left brain = Right-hand stuff.

 These are big words for something simple: Am I right handed, left handed or both (ambidextrous)?
 Most humans have a dominant side.
 Typically, one out of 100 people is actually born ambidextrous.
 Many of the people we consider ambidextrous are actually left-handed people who were made to conform to a right-handed world.